axsh/openvdc/ci/acceptance-test/README.md

 * Install OpenVDC packages on KVM VMs for the branch/commit we're testing

+The cache directory is bind mounted into the docker container so the same cache is re-used every time the tests run.

 ### The actual tests

 Once the KVM environment is in place we can run the actual tests.
 This is the `run_tests.sh` script's final action.